mattansb/Practical-Applications-in-R-for-Psychologists/README.md

 2019 semester).

-The goal is to impart students with the basic tools to process data, describe data (w/ summary statistics and plots), and finally build, evaluate and compare statistical models (using both the frequentist and Bayesian approach), focusing mostly on linear regression modeling.
+The goal is to impart students with the basic tools to process data, describe data (w/ summary statistics and plots), and the foundations of building, evaluating and comparing statistical models in `R` focusing on linear regression modeling (using both frequentist and Bayesian approaches).

 This course will lay the foundation for the topic-focused courses:

   - [Structural equation modelling (*SEM*)](https://github.com/mattansb/Structural-Equation-Modeling-foR-Psychologists)